Internships at RedR Australia

 Please note that all internships go for a duration of 12 weeks.

 To be eligible you must be:

 - At least 18 years of age

 - A tertiary student or a recent graduate in a relevant discipline at a University or TAFE

-- Eligible to volunteer in Australia (if you hold a visa, you may still be able to volunteer, please visit www.volunteeringvictoria.org.au for more information)
+- Eligible to volunteer in Australia (If you are an asylum seeker awaiting a decision on your application, you may still be able to volunteer, please visit www.volunteeringvictoria.org.au for more information)

-- Read details of internship and check with your educational institution to see if an internship with RedR Australia will fulfil your learning requirements.
+- Read details of the internship and check with your educational institution to see if an internship with RedR Australia will fulfill your learning requirements.

 - Submit your completed internship application form and CV by email to firstname.lastname@example.org or post to: RedR Australia, 55-61 Barry St, Carlton, Victoria, 3053.

 - As part of the screening process, the candidate may be requested to provide referees.
 RedR Australia will notify you whether or not you have been accepted for an internship placement.
 If you are accepted, we will advise you of details of the activities/project work to be undertaken.